saramgsilva/NotificationHubs/README.md

 :white_medium_square: Requirements
 ================

-* Create the Notification Hubs, in Azure Portal (Azure Mobile Service create it by default)
+* Create the Notification Hubs in Azure Portal (Azure Mobile Service create it by default)
-* Create the required data, in Push Notification Service (WNS, GCM, APNs...), to support push notification in each Platform
+* Create the required data, in Push Notification Service (WNS, GCM, APNs...), to support push notification for each Platform
 * Configure the Notification Hub, in Azure Portal, with the data from Push Notification Services (WNS, GCM, APNs...)
 * Add connectiong string and hub name from the Notification Hub created (in the sample it is defined in [Contants.cs file](https://github.com/saramgsilva/NotificationHubs/blob/master/Shared/Constants.cs))